gradientinstitute/aboleth/docs/quickstart.rst

 useful when we have multiple inputs into our model, for examples, if we want to deal with continuous and categorical features separately (see :ref:`multi_in`).

-So now we defined the structure of the predictive model, if we wish we can create it's computational graph,
+So now we have defined the structure of the predictive model, if we wish we can create its computational graph,

 .. code::

     net, reg = layers(X=X_)

-Where the key word argument ``X`` was defined in the ``InputLayer`` and ``X_`` is a placeholder (``tf.placeholder``) or the actual predictive data we want to build into our model. ``net`` is the resulting computational graph of our predictive model/network, and ``reg`` are the regularisation terms associated with the model parameters (layer weights in this case).
+where the keyword argument ``X`` was defined in the ``InputLayer`` and ``X_`` is a placeholder (``tf.placeholder``) or the actual predictive data we want to build into our model. ``net`` is the resulting computational graph of our predictive model/network, and ``reg`` are the regularisation terms associated with the model parameters (layer weights in this case).

-If we wanted, we could evaluate ``net`` right now in a TensorFlow session, however, none of the weights have been fit to the data.
+If we wanted, we could evaluate ``net`` right now in a TensorFlow session, however none of the weights have been fit to the data.
 In order to fit the weights, we need to define a loss function.
-So firstly we need to define a likelihood model for our classifier, here we choose a Bernoulli distribution for our binary classifier (which corresponds to a log-loss):
+For this we need to define a likelihood model for our classifier, here we choose a Bernoulli distribution for our binary classifier (which corresponds to a log-loss):